jenfly/pydata-intro-workshop/SETUP.md

 ### Step 1: Download and Installation

-You can choose to install either the full Anaconda distribution with all the bells and whistles, or a bare bones version called Miniconda, which has minimal disk space requirements.
+You can choose to install either the full Anaconda distribution with all the bells and whistles, or a smaller version called Miniconda, which has lower disk space requirements.

 #### a) Full Anaconda distribution

-This option is the easiest but requires the most disk space.
-Select the **Python 3.6 version** for your operating system from the [Anaconda download page](https://www.anaconda.com/download/) and follow the installation instructions for [Windows](https://docs.anaconda.com/anaconda/install/windows) or [Mac](https://docs.anaconda.com/anaconda/install/mac-os).
+This option is the easiest but you'll need about **3 GB of free disk space** (the exact space requirements will be listed when you start the installation process).
+Select the **Python 3.6 version** for your operating system from the [Anaconda download page](https://www.anaconda.com/download/) and follow the installation instructions for [Windows](https://docs.anaconda.com/anaconda/install/windows) or [Mac](https://docs.anaconda.com/anaconda/install/mac-os), using all the default settings.
-You'll need about **3 GB of free disk space** to install the full Anaconda distribution (the exact space requirements will be listed when you start the installation process).

 With the full Anaconda distribution, you'll immediately have access to all the main data analysis libraries without having to find and install them yourself.

-### b) Miniconda
+#### b) Miniconda

-If disk space is an issue, you can instead install Miniconda, which has minimal disk space requirements.
-Miniconda is a bare bones installation that includes just Python, the `conda` package manager, and a few libraries that `conda` needs.
-From the [Miniconda download page](https://conda.io/miniconda.html), download the **Python 3.6 version** for your operating system, and follow the [installation instructions](https://conda.io/docs/user-guide/install/index.html).
+If disk space is an issue, you can instead install Miniconda, a smaller version that includes just Python, the `conda` package manager, and a few libraries that `conda` needs.
+From the [Miniconda download page](https://conda.io/miniconda.html), download the **Python 3.6 version** for your operating system, and follow the [installation instructions](https://conda.io/docs/user-guide/install/index.html), using all the default settings.

 ### Step 2: Configuration

+Once you've installed Anaconda or Miniconda, there are a few additional steps required to configure the software and verify that it is working.

 To use any other 3rd party libraries, you'll need to install them yourself with `conda`.
-For the workshop, you'll want to set up a mini data analysis ecosystem for yourself, by running the command `conda install ipython jupyter notebook numpy pandas matplotlib seaborn` in the Anaconda Prompt as in the screenshot below.
+For the workshop, you'll want to set up a mini data analysis ecosystem for yourself, by running the command `conda install jupyter jupyterlab numpy pandas matplotlib seaborn` in the Anaconda Prompt as in the screenshot below.
 Follow the prompts to confirm that you want to download and install these libraries, and `conda` will do the rest for you.

 ![screenshot](img/screenshots/miniconda.png)